-Each region has BRM on a quarterly basis.
-Present at BRM should be CEO and CFO together with EVP Region and subordinates.
-Focus on BRM is to follow local KPI development from global, finance performance and activities.
-One DMT meeting will be held each year in respective region in connection with a BRM.
+Each region has BRMs on a quarterly basis.
+Present at BRMs should be CEO and CFO together with EVP Region and subordinates.
+The focus at BRMs is to follow local KPI development from global, finance performance and activities.
+One DMT meeting will be held each year in the respective region in connection with a BRM.